 One great way is a seven (or three or five) day SMS mini-challenge.
-No matter the industry, customers want to learn — how to get abs, how to boost their marketing efforts, how to build a Messenger bot, etc.
+No matter the industry, customers want to learn — how to get abs, how to improve their social media marketing, how to build a Messenger bot, etc.

 When you use SMS to run your challenge, you continually refresh the 24-hour Messenger window so you can sprinkle in a promotion here or there, get feedback on your content, and build closer ties with your subscribers.

 Because you can build multi-channel flows inside ManyChat, you can easily set up and run an SMS challenge all from one place.
-If you want to start mastering SMS marketing in ManyChat, here’s how to set up a high-converting, seven-day SMS challenge.
+If you want to start mastering SMS marketing for your online business, here’s how to set up a high-converting, seven-day SMS challenge.

 It starts with getting people excited about your challenge

-Every business should start by creating a challenge that helps to solve a problem.
-Whether you call it a challenge or mini-course, focusing around assisting subscribers in overcoming a common problem in seven days creates trust between you both.
+Every business should start by creating challenge content that helps your ideal client solve a problem.
+Whether you call it a challenge or mini-course, helping participants overcome a common problem in seven days creates trust between you both.

-For example, a gym can run a seven-day abs challenge.
-Or an agency can run a bot building or SEO challenge.
-This serves as a way to educate potential customers who are looking into your product or service.
-It helps guide them towards what they need and come out on the other side on top.
+For example, a gym can run a seven-day abs fitness challenge.
+An agency can run a bot building or SEO challenge.
+This serves as a way to educate potential clients and customers who are looking into your product or service.
+It’s a nice freebie that guides them towards what they need and come out on the other side on top.

 By creating a challenge people get excited about, you can drive traffic from a Growth Tool.
 Once they enter the challenge, you can gather their phone number, get SMS opt-in, and get started on engaging with your audience.